 Maintenance At 30,000 Miles

-At Los Gatos Auto Service, Inc. in Campbell, we specialize in auto repair and tire & alignment services but can take care of all the services needed for your vehicle.
+At Los Gatos Auto Service, Inc. in Campbell, we specialize in Hybrid and Tesla Repair and Auto Services but can take care of all the services needed for your vehicle.
 Some of the common services performed on your vehicle before it hits 30,000 miles are:

 Air Filter - A clogged air filter makes it harder for your engine to breathe, which negatively impacts vehicle performance.
 Getting your air filter changed every 15,000 to 30,000 miles is ideal; if you live in a dusty environment, the average lifespan is every 15,000 miles.

 Fuel System Service- Over time, buildup forms on your vehicle's fuel system parts which can cause the system to slow down.
 This is why it is so important to periodically bring your vehicle to Los Gatos Auto Service, Inc. in Campbell.

 Battery - While the "life expectancy" of a car's battery is measured in time, not miles, the average battery lasts around four years, in which the average driver drives around 50,000 to 60,000 miles.
 Your battery is essential for keeping all electrical parts of your vehicle running smoothly.
 At Los Gatos Auto Service, Inc., we will perform a full electrical system test to determine the current state-of-health of your battery.

 Brake Fluid - Your brakes are usually engaged through a hydraulic system that can be compromised if there is corrosion from the brake components, which can result in copper contamination.
 This lowers the boiling point of the brake fluid, turning it to gas, which is compressible.
 This leads to a "squishy" brake pedal.
 Because of this, replacing your brake fluid periodically is important.